jmcnamara/pytest_c_testrunner/docs/source/c_unit_test.rst

 This is typical of a lot of test output and although the format is simple it contains a lot of useful information:

-* The Pass/Fail condition
+* The Pass/Fail condition.
-* The C file name
+* The C file name.
-* The function/test name
+* The function/test name.
-* The line number of the test assertion
+* The line number of the test assertion.
-* The assertion that failed
+* The assertion that failed.
-* The expected and actual output
+* The expected and actual output.

 So, let's see how we can run this or any number of similar tests automatically and capture and summarise the output.

+The first step is to write the :ref:`conftest`.